-I’ve touched on Qatar before on this blog, as I have passed through it twice now, in 2011 and at the end of 2013.
-As the country prepares in advance for the World Cup of 2022, I checked out the city of Doha with my girlfriend doing all the “touristy things” in mega quick time.
+I’ve touched on Qatar before on this blog, as I have passed through it a few times now, in 2011 and at the end of 2013, and again in 2016 and 2021.
+As the country prepares in advance for the World Cup of 2022, I checked out the city of Doha with my ex-girlfriend doing all the “touristy things” in mega quick time (this was on my second trip).
 The capital city of Qatar is Doha and it’s not actually that big a city to get around.
 While the skyscraping business centre hides the commercial intentions, the country is Middle East to the core and welcomes tourists while oozes local spirit.
 All in all, it’s not really the “plastic city” you were told about.
 In short, if you get the chance to have a stop over here, take it – don’t just pass through the airport.
 You can get a Qatari Visa on arrival pretty easily don’t forget!

 Let me take you through my personal top 5 things to see and do in the city.
 This is intended to be a quick easy guide for those passing through Doha by the way, not intended to be a complete overview of the city.
-In my life I’ve officially been to Doha for a total of 4 calendar days, though only had 2 nights there and only really one full day.
+In my life I’ve officially been to Doha a hat-trick of times and love it, can’t wait to see how they do at hosting the 2022 World Cup.
 And yes, you can crack this five in one day no problem!

 1. Dhow Ride in Doha Bay